markcarey/airtist/README.md

 ### The First Mint - Behind the Scenes

 When the user decides to mint their first NFT -- and not before -- on-chain transactions are triggered, behind the scenes:

 1. *A Safe smart wallet is deployed.* This is a “1 of 3” multi-signature Safe.
 The user’s web3auth-generated address has full access as 1 of the 3 owners.
 The second owner is a AIrtist Hot wallet enabling behind-the-scenes Safe transactions on the behalf of the user.
 The third owner is a AIrtist cold wallet for emergency/recovery purposes.
 2. ERC20 Approval transactions are sent from the Safe to facilitate the first and future mints.
 3. Sent via Gelato Relay, a transaction is sent to start streaming `3 pAInt` per month to the Safe.
 4. Also via Gelato Relay, the minting transaction is sent to mint the NFT to the shared AIrtist NFT contract.

-Remember, the above 4 transaction happen *behind the scenes*. _From the user's perspective all they did was check a box or tap a link_.
+Remember, the above 4 transactions happen *behind the scenes*.
+From the user's perspective _all they did was check a box or tap a link_.

 #### Gelato Relay Sponsored ERC2771 Calls

 AIrtist uses [Gelato Relay](https://docs.gelato.network/developer-services/relay) to send tokens and NFTs to users' Safes (and one more action discussed below).
 These requests are signed and submitted on-chain by Gelato relayers, with gas paid from AIrtist's [Gelato 1 Balance](https://docs.gelato.network/developer-services/relay/payment-and-fees#1balance) account.
-Each of the three contracts deployed by AIrtist support [ERC2771 Context](https://docs.gelato.network/developer-services/relay/quick-start/erc-2771) which enables secure transactions to be signed by AIrtist but realyed onchain by Gelato Relayers.
-This works seamlessly with OpenZeppelin's `AccessControl` permission to restrict function to authorized signers.
+Each of the three contracts deployed by AIrtist support [ERC2771 Context](https://docs.gelato.network/developer-services/relay/quick-start/erc-2771) which enables secure transactions to be signed by AIrtist but relayed onchain by Gelato Relayers.
+This works seamlessly with OpenZeppelin's `AccessControl` permissions to restrict functions to authorized signers.

 ### Subsequent NFT Minting